-18 acidifica 19
+18 acidificat 19

 Let me first begin with ocean warming.
 As outlined in SPC's written statement, ocean warming caused by climate change is a threat that significantly affects pelagic and coastal fisheries, coral reef systems and other coastal changes.
-Additionally, as has been mentioned many times during this hearing, the capacity of the Pacific Ocean - the world's largest ocean - to absorb carbon dioxide and excess heat is immense.
-Without healthy oceans this vital function is jeopardized.
+Additionally, as has here mentioned many times during this hearing, the canacity of the Basifie Ocean been mentioned many times during this hearing, the capacity of the Pacific Ocean - the world's largest ocean - to absorb carbon dioxide and excess heat is immense.